pocomane/brewed-in-the-apocalypse/bita.md

 BITA instead you can not go under 0 traits, there are harms, and normally at beginning is common to use 1-2-3 traits for all the roll

-There are no constraints on which trait the player may select, but after a success the scenarist may, and is encouraged to, select one of the used trait.
+There are no constraints on which trait the protagonist may select, but after a success the scenarist may, and is encouraged to, select one of the used trait.
-The player must tell how that trait helped em to success.
+The protagonist must tell how that trait helped em to success.
 If ey is unable to do it, the roll became a failure.

-TODO : on failure, the player can select an harm and the scenarist show how it make the action fail ???
+TODO : on failure, the protagonist can select an harm and the scenarist show how it make the action fail ???

-Normally, with the 8 initial traits, in every roll you would be able to play 1 or 2 of them, unless the player is forced to make an action that is completely out of the character.
+Normally, with the 8 initial traits, in every roll you would be able to play 1 or 2 of them, unless the protagonist is forced to make an action that is completely out of the character.
 4 or more traits are played instead during actions for which the character have a very good fit.
 Obviously, in the late game these number can increase consistently.